VISOR++: Universal Visual Inputs based Steering for Large Vision Language Models: Introduction

 In order to make the steering techniques for VLMs practicable, we introduce \method{} (\textbf{V}isual \textbf{I}nput based \textbf{S}teering for \textbf{O}utput \textbf{R}edirection), a technique that optimizes perturbations in the input image space to mimic the behavior of steering vectors in the latent activation space.
-We successfully demonstrate the existence of universal images that can steer model behavior across a range of input text prompts for three different behavioral dimensions.
-We show that both per-model steering images as well as a single image trained across an ensemble of models can achieve similar levels of steering as their corresponding steering vectors in most cases.
-Additionally, we show promise in terms of transferability of steering images to unseen models even when trained under a limited ensemble size of 2, especially when trying to induce negative behavior.
+We successfully demonstrate the existence of images that can steer model behavior across a range of input text prompts for three different behavioral dimensions.
+We show that both per-model steering images as well as a single image trained across two different models can achieve similar levels of steering as their corresponding steering vectors in most cases.
+We show the effects of the jointly trained image on unseen models.
+While we do not yet fully observe a strong transfer, we highlight that directional transfer (especially to induce negative behavior) is possible even when trained over a limited ensemble size of 2.
 We believe our findings provide interesting insights towards understanding the relationship between visual inputs and model hidden states and helps take a firm step towards developing truly transferable behavioral steering images.